eea/eea.depiction/valentine/imagescales/README.txt

 Imagescales is a generic system for creating thumbnails/image representations for content types, both those provided by Plone, and custom ones.
-To make it work for a content type, three adapters need to be provided:
+To make it work for a content type, an ImageView adapter must be provided.
+It's responsiblity is to retrieve and return the image.

- 1. ImageView that retrieves an image in the desired scale.
- 2. ImageTag that returns the HTML tag for the image
- 3. ImageLink that returns the HTML link to the image.

-For the most part, only the ImageView (retrieval of image) is specific for the content type and needs to be provided.
-For the other two, there are generic ones in valentine.imagescales.browser.base.

 Consider this example for an mp3-song content type: